getbubblenow/bubble/README.md

 To launch your own Bubble using this software, you will need either:
  * A system with Docker installed, to run the [Bubble Docker Launcher](docs/docker-launcher.md)
- * A Mac or Linux system, to run the launcher and/or build from source
+ * A Mac or Linux system, to run the launcher or build from source

 ## The Easy Path
 If you'd like to enjoy all the benefits of Bubble without going through all this hassle,